 7. Champagne and a bowl of fresh strawberries

-8. A pair of flip-flops and sunglasses
+8. Flip-flops and sunglasses

 9. A custom paddle ball set